energywebfoundation/origin/docs/certificate-guides/exchange-inbox.md

 ## Transfer

-Mwh from certificates can be transferred to another Exchange Deposit address (The public address associated with another Exchange Deposit account) if you would like to perform a transfer or a sale outside of the Exchange interface.
+Mwh from certificates can be transferred to another Exchange Deposit address (the public address associated with another Exchange Deposit account) if you would like to perform a transfer or a sale outside of the Exchange interface.
 To transfer Mwh from a certificate to another Exchange inbox account, select the certificate that you would like to transfer and navigate to the Transfer tab.

 ![certificate-exchangeinbox-transfer](../images/certificates/certificate-exchangeinbox-transfer.png)